MZokko/MZokko/README.md

 - 🔭 I’m currently working on a next js webpage that would support the business idea of my client, designing the UI

--  here a link to my previous [react page]: https://mzokko.github.io/
+-  here a link to my previous [react page]

 - 🌱 I’m always learning and keep myself update to the tech industry 🤓
+    - I have just finished an internship as a cyber security analyst

 - 👯 I’m looking to collaborate with other Developers and business creators.